Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

    let sender = Address::Account(owner);
    ctx.set_sender(sender);

-Lastly, you need to create a |HostTest|_ with the state and set the balance of the piggy bank instance using |set_self_balance|_.
+Lastly, you need to create a |TestHost|_ with the state and set the balance of the piggy bank instance using |set_self_balance|_.

 .. code-block:: rust

-   let mut host = HostTest::new(PiggyBankState::Intact);
+   let mut host = TestHost::new(PiggyBankState::Intact);
    let balance = Amount::from_micro_gtu(100);
    host.set_self_balance(balance);